cchaigne/these2022/README.md

 ## Noldus_Zantiks

-detailed tutorials made for colleagues of how I processed behavioural experiments using Ethovision (parameters used to track larvae on movies, prepare files for L. Sanchou program wakefish, analyse periods and phases using Biodare and make graphs) and Zantiks
+detailed tutorials and scripts made for colleagues of how I processed behavioural experiments using Ethovision (parameters used to track larvae on movies, prepare files for L. Sanchou program wakefish, analyse periods and phases using Biodare and make graphs) and Zantiks

 ## manuscrit de thèse